-In co-occurring disorders, like a mental health issue and a drug or alcohol addiction, each problem has its own unique set of causes and effects.
-These often impact your life at home, work, and in social situations.
-Unfortunately, many co-occurring disorders also impact each other, which can amplify the negativity and harm as a result.
+In substance abuse recovery, co-occurring disorders include mental health issues and drug or alcohol addiction.
+Each problem has its own unique set of causes and effects.
+These often impact your home, work, and social life.
+Unfortunately, many co-occurring disorders also impact each other, amplifying negativity and harm.

-When a mental health problem is left untreated, the substance abuse problem tends to worsen.
-Additionally, as drug and alcohol abuse intensifies, underlying mental health struggles usually get worse at the same time.
+When a mental health problem is left untreated, the substance abuse problem worsens.
+Additionally, as drug and alcohol abuse intensifies, underlying mental health struggles worsen simultaneously.
 If you or a loved one is battling life on multiple fronts right now, learn how dual diagnosis in Los Angeles can help to treat co-occurring disorders.
 If you have suffered long enough and are ready to seek addiction and mental health treatment, Avedis offers a full continuum of care.
-Reach out to Avedis Recovery online, or you can call us confidentially at 833.514.0579 today.
+Contact Avedis Recovery online or call us confidentially at 833.514.0579 today.

 Co-Occurring Disorders Are More Common Than You Think

-The mental health problems commonly co-occurring with abuse of an addiction to drugs and alcohol include depression, bipolar disorder, and anxiety.
+The mental health problems commonly co-occurring with abuse or an addiction to drugs and alcohol include depression, bipolar disorder, and anxiety.
 And co-occurring disorders impact millions of Americans every day.
-Substance abuse and addiction are intrinsically tied to mental health, and the number of people suffering is truly staggering.
+Substance abuse recovery and addiction are intrinsically tied to mental health, and the number of people suffering is staggering.
 According to reports:

-- Almost half of all adults suffering from severe mental health disorders are also being affected by drug or alcohol use disorder.
+- Severe mental health disorders affect almost half of all adults suffering from drug or alcohol use disorders.

-- Over one-third of people addicted to alcohol and more than half of those abusing drugs have at least one mental illness that must also be treated in order to help them fully recover.
+- Over one-third of people are addicted to alcohol, and more than half of those abusing drugs have at least one mental illness that must also be treated to help them fully recover.

 - Roughly 30% of individuals diagnosed as mentally ill have an alcohol or drug abuse issue.

-Struggling through more than one battle at a time can feel like the odds are stacked against you, the world is cruel and unfair, and that your future is bleak, but there is always hope.
+Struggling through more than one battle at a time can feel like the odds for substance abuse recovery are against you.
+The world may feel cruel and unfair as if your future is bleak.
+But know that with Avedis Detox and Recovery, there is always hope.

 Dual Diagnosis Programs in Los Angeles